kubeshop/testkube-docs/docs/articles/vault-install.md

 ```

 The value of the `config` field would be a [Dex
-config](https://dexidp.io/docs/configuration/), such as below, but customized for your needs:
+config](https://dexidp.io/docs/configuration/) as shown below, but customized for your needs:

 ```yaml
 logger: